 Research and compile a list of high schools that may be a good fit.
 Start by reading up on how to apply to and explore your options for high school.
 Watch our video guides.
-Use our Find a New York City Public School search engine to browse among the city’s 400+ high schools for ones that may appeal to you.
-You can search for a specific school, find out if you are zoned for a high school (most students are not) and research options based on location or interest.
-Read our school profiles.
+Use our High School Guided Search to find options that appeal to you among the city’s 400+ high schools.
+Make sure to read our school profiles.
 Each one includes a written review, school contact information, reader comments, details on sports, activities and admissions policies, and a compilation of useful data about the school’s performance and environment.

 Mind your calendar.
 We recommend setting up your own high school admissions calendar.
-Start by entering key dates such as the citywide and borough fairs, SHSAT (Specialized High School Admissions Test) and the high school application deadline.
-In addition, as soon as you sign up for an open house, tour, interview, audition or exam, put the date and time on your calendar.
+Start by entering key dates such as the high school fairs, SHSAT (Specialized High School Admissions Test) and the high school application deadline.
+In addition, as soon as you sign up for an open house or tour (in-person or online), interview, audition, or exam, put the date and time on your calendar.
 If a school requires applicants to submit a portfolio or project, jot down the due dates for handing them in.
 Does your child have any upcoming projects or activities at her school?
 Note those too.
 You don’t want your child to miss out on an important middle school event or end up touring a high school the day of a big exam or presentation in class.

-Put together a folder of your child’s 7th and early 8th grade work and make copies of the best pieces.
-Some schools ask to look at samples of student work that were graded by their teacher.
-Our advice: Start rummaging through closets, drawers and old backpacks now to find your child’s 7th grade work.
-Also ask him to give you all his completed 8th grade assignments as soon as the teacher hands them back.
-You don’t want to find out the night before an interview or submissions deadline that your child is missing pages of a research paper, or that her A+ math assignment that was on display in the classroom never made it home.
+Gather your child’s best work from 7th and early 8th grade Some schools ask to look at samples of student work that were graded by their teacher.
+Our advice: Save files of any digital work your child produced and search through closets, drawers and old backpacks to find any paper-based work your child completed in 7th grade.
+Also ask your child to give you all completed 8th grade assignments as soon as the teacher hands them back (paper or digital versions).